alphagov/govuk-app-deployment/README.md

 * `DEPLOY_TO` - the environment being deployed to
 * `DEPLOY_TASK` - the deploy task selected in the Jenkins interface ("deploy", "deploy:setup", etc)
 * `TAG` - the tag/branch entered in the Jenkins interface ("release", "release_1234", "build-1234", etc)
-* `TARGET_MACHINES` - optional, comma-separated list of hosts to deploy to.
-This is intended for deploying apps onto new machine instances.
+* `HOSTFILTER` - optional, comma-separated list of hosts to deploy to.
+We use this when deploying apps onto new machine instances.
 If a machine doesn't match one of the app's `server_class` then it is ignored.
+This is a Capistrano 2 feature.
 * `ORGANISATION` - The vCloud organisation being deployed to
 * `CI_DEPLOY_JENKINS_API_KEY` - API key used to fetch build artefacts from ci.dev.publishing.service.gov.uk.